pulumi/pulumi-hugo/themes/default/content/learn/_index.md

         learning journey with Pulumi.

 overview: |
+    <h1>Welcome to Learn Pulumi!</h1>

-    Welcome to Learn Pulumi!
-The learning pathways here will help you learn all of the concepts of Pulumi, along with best practices and architectural patterns, through real-life examples.
-In each tutorial, you'll complete a series of steps while exploring Pulumi to complete a project or build a system.
+    The learning pathways will help you learn all of the concepts of Pulumi, along with best practices and architectural patterns, through real-life examples.

+    In each tutorial, you'll complete a series of steps while exploring Pulumi\
+    to complete a project or build a system.
 Start with Pulumi Fundamentals to get comfortable with the vocabulary, and then head to one of the cloud-specific tutorials to get farther down your learning pathway.

 # Exclude from search-engine indexing for now.
 block_external_search_index: true